| Come Fly With Me, as this wonderfully engaging collection of

 Capitol Records, serving as musical director for many of the label's leading

+artists and recording with them in a broad range of musical styles.
 In the fall of 1951 may had assembled a recording band of his own, gaining

 success with the novel glissando unison saxophone sound, slyly spiced